Jackett/Jackett/README.md

 docker build -t jackett/jackett:local -f Dockerfiledev .

 # run it
-docker run --name jackettdev -d -v <path_to_root>:/config -p 9117:9117 jackett/jackett:local
+docker run --name jackettdev -d -v <path_to_root_of_jackett>:/config -p 9117:9117 jackett/jackett:local

 docker stop jackettdev

-# make your changes and start it again. jackett in the container will be wiped
+# make your changes and start it again. jackett in the container will be wiped and copied from /config volume
 docker start jackettdev
 ```